1848 Denny McKnight

 1986 Jair Jurrjens

 Curacao native who has turned into a pretty good pitcher, albeit one with a bit of an injury history… Played for the Netherlands in the 2006 World Baseball Classic.
 Originally signed by the Tigers, scooped up by the Braves where he became a front line starter for about four years.
-Since wouding a wing, he has hit the road, pitching for Baltimore and Colorado – though he spent 2015 pitching in the minors.
-I’ll root for his return, but I fear whatever we see going forward may be in smaller chunks.
+After wounding a wing, he hit the road, pitching for Baltimore and Colorado – though he spent 2015 pitching in the minors.

 1987 Alex Avila